 If you want to use the public transport, you need to get yourself a SUBE card first by clicking here.
 You can buy it at some kiosks around the city.
 You top it up and then you’re good to go.
 Where?
 At government lottery offices, some pharmacies, Internet cafes and kiosks, train and subway stations, post offices, payment centers.
 Just look for the SUBE sticker on window displays.
 Valid on trains, buses, subway.

 The fare depends on the distance and type of transportation.
-Subway: ARS 4.50.
-Trains: depending on the distance - ARS 3; ARS 6.
-Buses: depending on the distance – ARS 6; ARS 6.50; ARS 7; ARS 4.
+Subway: ARS 7.50.
+Trains: depending on the distance - ARS 4; ARS 6.
+Buses: depending on the distance - ARS 6.25; ARS 6.50; ARS 7.
 You just say to the driver where are you getting off (Junín and Perón if you’re coming to CUI) and he’ll know what the fare is.
-Standard price for relatively short distances: ARS 6.
 Moving around the city in general: ARS 6.5.

 Buenos Aires is a safe city but, as a big metropolis, you have to take some considerations to avoid being robbed or swindled.
 There is a Tourist Police, where you can report any complaints.

 The Tourist Police employs personnel who speak English.